dvcrn/maskedemail-cli/README.md

 # Fastmail MaskedEmail CLI

-CLI to create Fastmail Masked Emails whenever you need to
+CLI to create Fastmail Masked Emails for whenever you need to

 ![showcase](./showcase.gif)